MINIMALLY INVASIVE VENOUS ABLATION FOR CHRONIC VENOUS INSUFFICIENCY.

 Venous ablation is the surgical procedure of shutting down one poorly performing vein in the leg so the body will return venous blood more efficiently through its healthier leg veins.
+Dr. Ruben performs this safely in the office.

 Venous ablation is warranted when blood travels backward (refluxes) across faulty one-way valves inside the veins that are supposed to prevent the backflow (reflux) of blood.
 That blood then leaks out of the veins into the surrounding soft tissues in the leg, ankles and feet.
 The condition is called venous insufficiency.